RASalamanca/RobertsTestingFramework/docs/user_manual.md

 ```
 This would create an object with 0 as the constructor parameter, invoke the `.add()` method on said object, pass it the parameter 2, and test it against the specified object state.

-9. `.withParams()` and `.testMethod()` only have to be invoked once.
+9. `.withParams()`, `.saveObject()` and `.testMethod()` only have to be invoked once.
 If a previous test used it, subsequent tests will remember the previously specified constructor parameters and method.

 This set of tests all use the same method and parameters.
 ```